seahorseing-around/wsg-website/_pages/volunteer.md

 ![Leader singing a song by a campfire](/assets/images/WSG Camp 2022-13.jpg){: .align-left width="400" max-width="100%"}

 If you can only occasionally help, that’s OK.
 Whether you’d like to be an activity planner, tea-maker or craft creator, we appreciate any time you can spare.
+In fact, almost all of our roles can be flexible to suit your other commitments.

+Neither do you need to have any 'traditional' scout skills, such as tying knots or reading maps, before joining us - all you need is enthusiasm to get stuck in, and we can support you to learn new things if you want.

 At Scouts we celebrate difference and welcome everyone.
 Whatever your background, identity or ability, there’s a volunteer spot with your name on it.